cesarsotovalero/cesarsotovalero.github.io/_pages/software.md

 ---

-I develop robust software prototypes to support my research.
+I develop software prototypes to support my research.
 I also contribute to open-source projects.
 Unless otherwise specified on the project page, all of my software projects are released under an MIT license.
 Below is a listing of those projects:

 # Author